Views of Kanye West: The Trouble with KanYe

 In The Trouble with KanYe, a 2023 BBC-produced documentary that examines West's controversial views, Alex Klein, a former business partner of West, stated that West was "very angry" and said "I feel like I wanna smack you" and "you're exactly like the other Jews" while working with him.
 When he asked West if he believed Jews are collaborating with each other to hold him back, he responded by saying "Yes, yes I do."
-West also said that if he did not have that viewpoint, then he would not "become president."
+West also said that if he did not have that viewpoint, then he would not "become president".

 Vultures announcement

 In December, after a period of media silence, West announced a collaboration with Ty Dolla Sign in the form of the album Vultures 1.
-The promotional single for the album featured the line "How I'm antisemitic?
-I just fucked a Jewish bitch", and the initial cover art for the album was called out by fans to suggest a reference to Burzum, the music project for neo-Nazi Varg Vikernes.
+The lead single for the album, "Vultures", featured the line "How I'm antisemitic?
+I just fucked a Jewish bitch", and the initial cover art for the album was called out by fans to suggest a reference to Burzum, the music project for neo-Nazi artist Varg Vikernes.
 On December 15, a video featuring an expletive-ridden rant from West in a meetup went viral, in which he compared himself to Hitler and Jesus Christ, and criticized people for putting their children in "Zionist schools".
 He also mentioned Nicki Minaj, Jay-Z, Kim Kardashian, North West (his daughter), Drake, and Donald Trump, as well as criticizing the companies Gap and Adidas.
 In the same rant, West claimed that "50% of our [Black people] deaths is abortion, and 25% of us [Black people] go to prison" and that "the French own 80% of banks in Africa."